 There are three main costs involved in selling a property:

-Estate Agent Fees will either be a percentage of the purchase price, or a fixed fee.
-When estate agents visit to value your home, make sure they outline their fees so you can take these into account.
+Estate Agent Fees Estate Agent Fees will either be a percentage of the purchase price, or a fixed fee.
+When you ask the estate agents to value your home, make sure they outline their fees during their visit so you can take these into account.

-You are legally required to provide an EPC when you market your property for sale.
+EPC You are legally required to provide an EPC when you market your property for sale.
 This outlines the energy efficiency rating of your property.
-Lauristons can organise this for you.
+We can organise this for you if you do not already have one.
 Contact your local branch for a quote for how much this will cost.

 Do I need to conduct viewings?

-Your estate agent should accompany all viewings, but you may decide that you’d like to be present.
-It’s really up to you.
+Your estate agent should accompany all viewings, but you may decide that you'd like to be present.
+It's entirely up to you.

 Will there be more viewings once I've accepted an offer?

-This partly depends on the conditions of the offer.
-Remember, neither the buyer or the seller is bound to the purchase or sale until the contracts are signed, so it’s worth keeping your options open.
+This depends on the conditions of the offer that you accept.
+Neither the buyer or the seller is bound to the purchase or sale until the contracts are signed, so it's worth keeping your options open.

 How long will it take to complete my sale?